| Title: | Interface to the 'Nominatim' API |

 Bounding boxes can be located using online tools such as https://boundingbox.klokantech.com/.

-coordinate reference system crs.
+reference system specified by crs.

 sf::st_as_sfc() and sf::st_sfc().